YahyaGamal/DogSim_Aberdeen_summerschool/README.md

 This repository includes a constrained version of DogSim.
 The model is built on the pedestrians movement module in the Multiple Activities Transport and Mobility (MATraM) Agent-Based Model (ABM)[^reference].

 The model includes two types of agents:
-- Pedestrians: They move in looped traips in green spaces.
+- Pedestrians: They move in looped trails in green spaces.
 Some of them own dogs.
 - Dogs: They move with their owner.
 They get attracted to each other and to trees in space.

 This version runs on two case studies in Oxford, UK: